Indonesia on high alert for new tsunami as volcano rumbles

 Although ash billowed more than 6 miles into the skies, airports integral to the distribution of aid and resources to areas affected by the tsunami were not forced to close.

-In Cilegon, a coastal city west of the capital on the island of Java, the cloud of ash and sand rained down, coating parked cars and streets with a thin layer of dust.
+The cloud of ash and sand rained down on Cilegon, coating parked cars and streets with a thin layer of dust.
 People were warned to stay indoors and those who had to be outside were urged to wear masks and goggles, Indonesia's disaster mitigation center said.

+The conditions were concerning for parents with small children.
+"I'm worried about my son's respiration," Iput Salima told NBC News about her four-year-old son.

+Not everyone had time to make preparations.
+Lia Amalia, 20, who works at a hijab boutique, said she forgot to buy a mask but was ready to go to higher ground if a tsunami hit.

 Ships and recreational vessels in the Sunda Strait were warned to keep a safe distance from the island of Krakatau and to be prepared for extreme conditions.

-A tsunami hit the coast Saturday after a 64-hectare section of rock from the Anak Krakatau's southwest side collapsed into the ocean.
+A tsunami hit the coast Saturday after a 158-acre section of rock from Anak Krakatau's southwest side — the size of nearly 120 football fields — collapsed into the ocean.
 The shock, equivalent to a 3.4-magnitude earthquake, triggered the wave that hit land 24 minutes later.

 Saturday's disaster struck without warning, taking people by surprise in a country that regularly suffers landslides, earthquakes and volcanic eruptions.
 No big earthquake shook the ground beforehand, and the waves surged inland at night on a holiday weekend while people were enjoying concerts and other beach and resort activities.